Skip Navigation

 Art teacher Devon Espejo installed this "cellphone hotel" in her classroom in 2022.
 Credit: Courtesy of Devon Espejo

-As smartphone ownership among young people accelerated around 15 years ago, districts banned the devices.
+As smartphone ownership among young people accelerated 15 or so years ago, districts banned the devices.
 A few years later, under pressure from parents and willing to at least try to accommodate new technologies, many reversed course—even as the word “addiction” began to be associated with teenagers’ reliance on their smartphones.
-This dependency worsened during remote learning and the social isolation during the COVID pandemic—and followed students back into the classroom.
+This dependency worsened during remote learning after COVID shut down schools—and followed students back into the classroom.

 A 2023 student survey by Common Sense Media found that, on a typical day, the average student receives hundreds of notifications on their phone, about a quarter of which arrive during the school day.
 That’s a lot of 'pings’—and distractions—during instructional hours.